FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

     public String get() throws ContractException;
     / / The Function class of the HelloWorld contract get interface, which records the input and return types and can be used for ABI parsing public Function getMethodGetRawFunction() throws ContractException;
     / / The HelloWorld contract set interface.
-Enter the string type and return the transaction receipt. public TransactionReceipt set(String n);
+Enter the string type and return the transaction receipt public TransactionReceipt set(String n);
     / / The Function class of the HelloWorld contract set interface, which records the input and return types and can be used for ABI parsing public Function getMethodSetRawFunction(String n) throws ContractException;
-    / / Obtain the signed transaction calling the set interface, which can be sent directly to the chain. public String getSignedTransactionForSet(String n);
+    / / Obtain the signed transaction calling the set interface, which can be sent directly to the chain public String getSignedTransactionForSet(String n);
     / / The HelloWorld contract set asynchronous interface.
-Enter the string type and return the transaction hash. public String set(String n, TransactionCallback callback);
+Enter the string type and return the transaction hash public String set(String n, TransactionCallback callback);
     / / Input parsing of the HelloWorld contract set public Tuple1<String> getSetInput(TransactionReceipt transactionReceipt);
-    / / If there is a known HelloWorld contract on the chain, you can directly load the Java HelloWorld class using the modified interface.。Note: ABI must be the same, otherwise the call fails public static HelloWorld load(String contractAddress, Client client, CryptoKeyPair credential);
+    / / If there is a known HelloWorld contract on the chain, you can directly load the Java HelloWorld class using the modified interface。Note: ABI must be the same, otherwise the call fails public static HelloWorld load(String contractAddress, Client client, CryptoKeyPair credential);
     / / Initiate the deployment contract operation on the chain and return the Java HelloWorld class。 public static HelloWorld deploy(Client client, CryptoKeyPair credential) throws ContractException;
 }
 ```

-## 5. Generate WBC-Java interface file for Liquid contract
+## 5. Generate the Java interface file for the WBC-Liquid contract

-Similar to the Solidity contract above, if you want to experience the webankblockchain-liquid (hereinafter referred to as WBC-Liquid) deployment operations, the console also provides you with examples.。
+Similar to the Solidity contract above, if you want to experience the deployment of webankblockchain-liquid (hereinafter referred to as WBC-Liquid), the console also provides you with examples。

 Before using it, ensure the compilation environment of the cargo liquid.
 For details about how to use it, see: https://liquid-doc.readthedocs.io/。

-### 5.1 WBC-Compilation of Liquid Contracts
+### 5.1 Compilation of the WBC-Liquid Contract

 You can view it under contracts / liquid in the dist directory of the console.
 The following is an example of hello _ world: